 The efficacy of the implantable cardioverter defibrillator (ICD) in aborting SCD/CA in high-risk individuals with cardiomyopathy has led to several young active being implanted for primary and secondary prevention.
 A significant proportion of such individuals aspire to continue engaging in team and individual sport at competitive and recreational level and the issue of safe sport participation in ICD recipients has become highly relevant.

-The risks associated with sports participation in athletes with ICDs was assessed in the multinational, prospective ICD Sports Safety Registry (33) which enrolled 440 participants, including a substantial proportion of patients with HCM (n=75, 17%), and ARVC (n=55, 13%).
+The risks associated with sports participation in athletes with ICDs was assessed in the multinational, prospective ICD Sports Safety Registry (34,96) which enrolled 440 participants, including a substantial proportion of patients with HCM (n=75, 17%), and ARVC (n=55, 13%).
 After a mean follow-up period of 4 years, there were no arrhythmic deaths, externally resuscitated tachyarrhythmias during sports participation, or injury resulting from arrhythmia-related syncope or shock during sports.
 These results suggest that exercise and sport participation are feasible and safe in cardiomyopathy patients with ICD .
-Medium -term data of this registry suggests that among clinical and demographic variables associated with receiving appropriate shocks during competition/practice, the most relevant was a diagnosis of ARVC (91).
+Medium -term data of this registry suggests that among clinical and demographic variables associated with receiving appropriate shocks during competition/practice, the most relevant was the presence of ARVC (96).

 A measure of caution regarding sport participation in patients with cardiomyopathies is, however, justified considering that more participants received shocks during competition/practice or physical activity than at rest (20% versus 10%; p<0.001) and specifically, the proportion of appropriate shocks was greater during competition or other physical activity than during rest (11% versus 6%; P=0.005).
 Indeed, of 51 subjects who received shocks during sports, 20 decided to quit their sport practice.
-Finally, there were 31 definite and 13 possible lead malfunctions (10% of the overall cohort) (91).
+Finally, there were 31 definite and 13 possible lead malfunctions (10% of the overall cohort) (96).